My Wok Life Cooking Blog

 Picturesque firework

-I liked my soft boiled eggs to be almost well done and here I had it to my most ideal liking.
+I enjoyed my soft-boiled eggs almost well done, and here, I had them prepared to my ideal liking.

-An array of biscuits in jars placing on the old but sterdy shelves.
-You supposed to just pick and take your purchase.
-What a nostalgic sight!
+A variety of biscuits in jars neatly arranged on old but sturdy shelves, where you simply pick and purchase—such a nostalgic sight!

-This quaint shop is neat and clean on its appearance.
+This quaint shop maintains a neat and clean appearance.

-Most of the famous eateries in Malacca remained its quaint looking appearance.
+Most of the famous eateries in Malacca remained its quaint appearance.

 The best chicken rice balls in Malacca, trust me on this. :)

-Another round of gula Melaka ice bowl.
-Just can’t get enough of it, especially during the scorching hot weather.
+Indulging in another round of Gula Melaka ice bowl—just can’t get enough, especially in the scorching hot weather.

-My share of open top pineapple tarts from the ‘pineapple street’.
+Enjoying my share of open-top pineapple tarts from the ‘pineapple street’.

-One of the iconic building of this historic city.
+A truly iconic building in this historic city.

 The central town of the city, also named the ‘Red House’.